 Callum also has a growing practice in regulatory law and matters of professional discipline.
 Additionally, he has represented clients, and accepts instructions in inquest proceedings.

-If you would like to instruct Callum on a Public Access basis, please contact the clerks
+If you would like to instruct Callum on a Direct Access basis, please contact the clerks.

 Callum accepts regular instructions to prosecute on behalf of the Crown Prosecution Service and Probation Service.
 He conducts all types of hearing in the Crown Court and magistrates’ courts, including trials, sentencing hearings, and preliminary hearings, as well as appeals against conviction and sentence.